hamlet-io/docs/docs/learn/layers/blueprint.md

 You can find this configuration in the blueprint with a word-search by typing `/"Environments"<return>`
 :::

-We certainly provided the `Name` and `Id`, but the remainder of this Environment configuration was contributed by the Shared Provider.
-An "integration" Environment is commonly required and understood - so its available to use out of the box.
+We certainly provided the `Name` and `Id`, but the remainder of this Environment configuration was contributed by a standard set of configuration in the Hamlet engine.
+An "integration" Environment is commonly required and it's purpose is understood - so Hamlet provides its configuration for ease of use.
 ### Plugins

 If your Layers define non-Provider Plugins to load (not yet covered) then they may also be contributing definitions in the same manner as the Provider Plugins.